 A design that has been a dividing factor for many is the hinge airflow design.
 When gaming on a table, this is an excellent design.
 When opening the laptop, the hinge pushes the bottom of the computer upwards to create a gap between the computer and the surface for airflow.

-However, the sharp angles on the underside of the GF75-9SC can make it difficult for use on a lap or non-solid object such as a couch.
+However, the sharp angles on the underside of the GF75-9SC can make it difficult to use on a lap or non-solid object such as a couch.
 The design might actually be this gaming laptop’s greatest strength as well as its weakness.

 The heatsinks work perfectly in sync with the fans to allow for heat dissipation when it when tackling the heaviest games.
 The 150 watt AC adapter allows for around 7 hours of battery which is much better than some of the other computers on it this list, however, when tackling some of the heavier games and processes the battery can lack in the end.